willkg/crashstats-tools/README.rst

      https://antenna.readthedocs.io/en/latest/overview.html#aws-s3-file-hierarchy

-     This requires an API token in order to download dumps, personally identifiable information, and security-sensitive data.
-It also reduces rate-limiting.
+     This requires an API token in order to download dumps and protected data.
+     Using an API token also reduces rate-limiting.
 Set the CRASHSTATS_API_TOKEN environment variable to your API token value:

      CRASHSTATS_API_TOKEN=xyz fetch-data crashdata ...